ComplianceAsCode/content/tests/README.md

 - `--mode`: Can be either `online` or `offline`, which corresponds either to online or offline scanning mode.
 Online scanning mode uses `oscap-ssh`, while offline scanning is backend-specific.
+  As offline scanning examines the filesystem of the container or VM, it may require extended privileges.
 - `--help`: This will get you the invocation help.

 VM-based tests: